 "Illuminating Heritage – the walls of Athy through the Artist’s Eye”

-Athy, the main town in South Kildare, described in 1431 as the “greatest fortress and key of the countryside" was once a walled town but the medieval town of Athy and its town walls are hidden, awaiting discovery.
-No physically tangible remains of the town walls survive above ground, and the true development and layout of the medieval town are not fully understood.
+Athy, the main town in South Kildare, was once a walled town that was described in 1431 as the “greatest fortress and key of the countryside," but the medieval town of Athy and its town walls are hidden, awaiting discovery.
+No physically tangible remains of the town walls survive above ground, and the actual development and layout of the medieval town are not fully known.

-Through “Illuminating Heritage - the walls of Athy through the Artist's Eye”, it is proposed to explore the medieval within the modern town.
+“Illuminating Heritage – the walls of Athy through the Artist's Eye” enables locals and visitors alike to explore the medieval within the modern town.
 A number of artists have been invited to collaborate with historians and archaeologists to generate authentic, accurate and innovative avenues of interpretation of Athy's medieval history.

 The public will be invited to witness the collaboration in July and September.